Climate Change

 Because the act of buying and selling secondary market securities has little impact on a company, PGGM prefers to remain invested so that we can engage and vote to encourage progress.
 For oil and gas companies, altough few can be considered fully Paris aligned, with the encouragement of their investors and pressure of the wider public, many have started showing progress.
 Engagement remains a viable strategy if a company shows a willingness and responsiveness to change.
 But this does not last forever.

 We believe divestment is part of active ownership and represents the point in the journey when you no longer believe a company is willing or able to change.
 Coal companies, for example, cannot change their business model to suit the goal of the Paris Agreement and have been divested.
 The same philosophy is applied to oil and gas companies: those that do not become aligned with the Paris Agreement by EOY 2023 will be divested.
-By this point, we will have lost our confidence in their ability to change in tim and would rather spend our engagement and financial resources on more open and dynamic companies.
+By this point, we will have lost our confidence in their ability to change in tim and would rather spend our engagement and those that are not aligned with the Paris Agreement have been divested.

 Materials